Extension of Time to File in Order to Qualify for the Foreign Earned Income Exclusion

 Generally, if you are granted an extension, it will be to 30 days beyond the date on which you can reasonably expect to qualify under either the bona fide residence test or the physical presence test.
 However, if you have moving expenses that are for services performed in 2 years, you may be granted an extension to 90 days beyond the close of the year following the year of first arrival in the foreign country.
 You may file Form 1040 any time before the extension expires.

 How To Get An Extension

-To obtain an extension, you should file Form 2350 (PDF) with the Internal Revenue Service office specified in the instructions for Form 2350.
+To obtain an extension, you should file Form 2350, Application for Extension of Time To File U.S. Income Tax Return, with the Internal Revenue Service office as specified in the instructions for Form 2350.

 You must file Form 2350 by the due date for filing your return.
 Generally, if both your tax home and your abode are outside the United States and Puerto Rico on the regular due date of your return and you file on a calendar year basis, the due date for filing your return is June 15.